ninetydays/kross-finance-sdk/docs/user.md

 User class
-The `User` class is a client for interacting with the Kross API's user-related endpoints.
+The `KrossClient` class is a client for interacting with the Kross API's user-related endpoints.
 It extends the `KrossClientBase class` and provides methods for checking user information, user register/unregister and user virtual account information.

 ### Table of Contents